Forever Chemicals: What Are They?

 Additionally, as food passes from one trophic level to the next, each predator gets pollutants from its prey.
 As a result, apex predators have the largest concentration of chemicals - known as biomagnification.

 Otters are more vulnerable to bioaccumulation and biomagnification because they are at the top of the food web and live close to human settlements, refineries, and industries.
-Effects from pollutants include illness, damage to reproductive and immune systems.
+Effects from pollutants include illness and damage to reproductive and immune systems.
 Otters are therefore strong indicators of pollution levels in ecosystems.

 PFAS: An Everyday Culprit